 When your friends come home from a trip to Italy, what do they rave about the most?
-Most likely it will be gelato, Italian ice cream, acknowledged by many experts in the subject to be the best ice cream in the world.
+Most likely it will be the food and even more likely, the gelato.
+Italian ice cream, called gelato, is acknowledged by many experts in the subject to be the best ice cream in the world.
 Gelato is not really the same as ice cream, however, because it has a lower percentage of fat than ice cream and has less air in it since it's churned more slowly, giving it a richer texture.

 Where to Find Gelato in Italy

-You'll want to look for signs proclaiming gelato fatto en casa (homemade), produzione propia (our own production), or artiginale (artisan).
-If you can't find those, the mass produced gelato is pretty darn good, too.
+You'll want to look for signs proclaiming gelato fatto en casa (homemade), produzione propia (our own production), or artiginale (artisanal).
+These signal a higher quality of ingredients and finished product.

 How To Order Gelato

 The fruit flavors, made with real fruit, are especially refreshing in summer.
-My favorites are limone (lemon) and frutti di bosco (berries).
-These days you'll also find more creative flavors in some shops, especially in big cities, using ingredients such as basil, ginger, or cinnamon.
+Limone (lemon) and fragola (strawberry) are among the most popular flavors in all of Italy.
+These days you'll also find more creative flavors in some shops, especially in big cities, using ingredients such as basil, ginger, or cinnamon, or even making savory instead of sweet gelato.
 Some gelato shops also offer soy milk gelato or yogurt, too.

 - gelato - ice cream